L9Manuel9/cybersecurity-skills/skills-projects/Wireless Security/README.md

 # Using Wi-Fi Pineapple for MITM Attack

 ## Objective/Overview
-Leverage the Wi-Fi Pineapple to conduct Man-in-the-Middle (MITM) attacks by creating rogue access points and capturing victim data.
+Wi-Fi Pineapple allows us to achieve Man-in-the-Middle (MITM), that is done by not only creating a rogue access point but also catching all the data of the victim.

 ## Tools & Techniques
 - Wi-Fi Pineapple hardware device
 - Modules for traffic logging, DNS spoofing, and SSL stripping
-- Understanding of rogue AP and network redirection techniques
+- Mastering the concepts of rogue AP and network redirection

 ## Implementation Steps
 1. Configure the Wi-Fi Pineapple to mimic legitimate network SSIDs, creating an attractive rogue AP.